rodrigues-t/react-bootstrap-input-spinner/README.md

 ## Contribute

-If you want to contribute with this project, please read [this](DEV.md)
+If you want to contribute to this project, please read [this](DEV.md).